Mrs. Melissa Peppetti

 No, the Saint Francis University degree programs and certification programs are separate programs.
 For instance, if you wish to enroll in the post-baccalaureate certification program to teach secondary education, you will be taking a combination of both undergraduate and graduate courses.
 Some courses are available at the graduate level and the credits may count towards a master's degree.
 See MEd Degrees and Programs on the left menu.

 Yes.
-Your current school district will need to submit your request for Title II certification to PDE.
+Your current school district will need to submit your request for Instructional II certification to PDE.
 You can obtain your official transcripts from the Registrar's Office at Saint Francis University.
 You can make your transcript request online.

 Back to Master of Education Homepage